xixu-me/git-desktop/docs/process/roadmap.md

 - Help prevent people from making commits to branches they aren't able to push to: [#7023](https://github.com/desktop/desktop/issues/7023)

-#### New user tutorial to get started more easily doing a full workflow in GitHub Desktop (2.2)
+#### New user tutorial to get started more easily doing a full workflow in Git Desktop (2.2)

 - Tutorial entry point: [#8148](https://github.com/desktop/desktop/issues/8148)
-- GitHub workflow tutorial using GitHub Desktop: [#8149](https://github.com/desktop/desktop/issues/8149)
+- GitHub workflow tutorial using Git Desktop: [#8149](https://github.com/desktop/desktop/issues/8149)

 #### Branch list grows with merged & deleted branches making it difficult to find those you care about (2.1)